fabriziomiano/covidashit/README.md

 ## Data Loading

 The ETL supports both initial full loads and incremental delta loads.
 Full loads replace warehouse tables and refresh dashboard artifacts.
 Delta loads compare source dates with the latest loaded PostgreSQL dates and append only new rows.
 Each pipeline writes an `etl_run_log` entry with status, row count, skipped state, and failure message when applicable.
 Reusing the exact same run id is treated as already handled and does not replay the load.

+For showcase and review use, prefer a full load with an explicit run id.
+If long-term reproducibility is required, pin the source URLs in `etl/src/covidashflow/common/urls.py` to immutable GitHub commit URLs or import a saved PostgreSQL dump before starting the app.

 Run a full initial load: